RyuuXS/Reforestation/README.md

-## What does a female snake use for support?
-A co-Bra!
+## What was a more important invention than the first telephone?
+The second one.